"Who is this that looks forth like the dawn, fair as the moon, bright as the sun, terrible as an army with banners?"

 Age 20

 "Friday, July 3, 1863: Skirmishing began a quarter before 4 o'clock . . .
 Artillery opened first at 4 AM then ceased somewhat until 2 PM when 100 pieces opened on us.
 Continued 2 hours when the enemy advanced.
 Captured 3 colors-lost one afterward.
 Brought in 2nd Florida and 8th Va.
-We have won a great victory." ~ From the Diary of Wheelock G. Veazey, Colonel, 16th Vermont Regiment.(VHS), in David Cross, Wheelock Veazey, (Rutland Historical Society, 1995)
+We have won a great victory." ~ From the Diary of Wheelock G. Veazey, Colonel, 16th Vermont Regiment.(VHS), in David Cross, Wheelock Veazey, (Rutland Historical Soc., 1995)

 "Dexter Parker received a very painful wound from a piece of shell which cut through one of his hands and he was in such agony that Corporal O. G. Miles and James H. Wilson started to help him to the rear, one on each side.
 They had only gone a short distance when a shell struck in a pile of stones and burst.
 All three fell to the ground and it was found that a small piece of shell had pierced Wilson's heart, killing him instantly." ~ Ralph Orson Sturtevant, Pictorial History of the 13th Regiment Vermont Volunteers 470(1910)